Presenters

 Humanities Rubric (For the Applied Design, Artistic Expression and Humanities categories.)

-STEM Rubric (For the Behavioral/Social Sciences, Engineering, Life Sciences and Physical & Mathematical Sciences categories.)
+STEM Rubric (For the Behavioral/Social Sciences, Engineering, Life Sciences, Physical & Mathematical Sciences and Informatics categories.)

 Distinguished faculty, staff, professionals, and postdoctoral fellows and graduate students that are experienced in their field determined by our head and lead judges will be judging participants in each category.